-LaCie began its life as 2 storage companies in 1989; as Electronique d2 in Paris, France and as La Cie in 1987 in Portland, Oregon.
+LaCie began its life as two storage companies in 1989; as Electronique d2 in Paris, France, and as La Cie in 1987 in Portland, Oregon.

 In 1995, Electronique d2 purchased La Cie.
 ED2 was eventually phased out by 1998, and decided to adopt “LaCie” as the name for the brand worldwide.
 In 2014, Seagate purchased the company for $186 million.
 Now LaCie creates the enclosures and Seagate provides the hard drives inside.
 The companies are still in the process of merging.

 Since ED2’s original target consumer was the apple user (and many of the users worked in creative professions) they strive to offer “designer drives” to satisfy their customer’s artistic tastes.

 LaCie products we work with include, but are not limited to: